| |

 2. Jira Service Management (Atlassian)

-Best for: Developer-adjacent IT teams and organizations already embedded in the Atlassian ecosystem.
+Best for: Developer-adjacent IT teams and organizations already running the Atlassian stack.

-Jira Service Management gives IT teams a powerful ticketing and workflow platform with strong native capabilities in incident management, change tracking, and request fulfillment.
-Its native assets module — Jira Assets — provides a starting point for CMDB functionality, though organizations with hybrid or complex infrastructure typically need a dedicated discovery and CMDB layer to make it enterprise-grade.
+Jira Service Management gives IT teams a strong ticketing and workflow platform with native capabilities in incident management, change tracking, and request fulfillment.
+Its native assets module — Jira Assets — is a starting point for CMDB functionality, though organizations with hybrid or complex infrastructure typically add a dedicated discovery and CMDB layer to make it enterprise-grade.

-Together, Virima and Jira Service Management give JSM users a truly automated CMDB behind their service workflows.
-Virima’s discovery engine populates asset data and CI relationships that surface directly in JSM tickets — giving responders the asset context they need without switching tools.
+Virima and Jira Service Management together give JSM users a discovery-sourced CMDB behind their service workflows.
+Virima’s discovery engine populates asset data and CI relationships that surface directly in JSM tickets — so responders see the asset context they need without switching tools.
+(More on this in our Jira CMDB guide.)

 Ideal fit: Mid-market and enterprise teams running Atlassian at scale, and engineering-driven organizations where development and IT operations intersect.